Sinchana-SV/Exploratory-Data-Analysis-Zomato-/README.md

 - **Do restaurants with table booking have better ratings?** - Offering table booking might improve customer satisfaction and ratings.
 Consistency in ratings suggests that booking restaurants may deliver more predictable experiences.
 - **Which restaurant has the best rating per rupee spent** - Low cost with high ratings is a competitive edge in the food industry.

 ---

+## 💡 Future Enhancements

+🔰Build a predictive model to forecast restaurant success

+⭐Perform sentiment analysis on customer reviews

+📊Develop a dashboard in Power BI or Tableau for dynamic insights

+---